How Does the Diaphragm Muscle Help You Breathe?

 As a result, your lungs live “upstairs” in your chest, and your stomach and intestines live “downstairs” in your belly.

-Most of the time, breathing happens automatically, even when you are sleeping and dreaming!
+Most of the time, breathing happens automatically, even when you sleep and dream.
 Sometimes, you might choose to control your diaphragm, like when you hold your breath or pant like a puppy.

-All of this happens because your brain sends signals through the spinal cord which then goes down nerves to the diaphragm muscle.
+This happens because your brain sends signals through the spinal cord, which then goes down nerves to the diaphragm muscle.

 How does the diaphragm help you breathe?